FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 1

 Yep.

-So did Crooks fire eight shots.
+So did Crooks fire eight shots?

 Why was Crooks allowed to get off eight shots?

-Well, that I think is something we're still digging into.
+Well, that, I think, is something we're still digging into.

-Okay, and I've told you guys this as well.
+And I've told you guys this as well.

-So because certainly I understand given that I've only got three minutes left, and I know other members I'm really.
+Well, and I, given that I've only got three minutes left, I know the members, I'm really going to let him answer the question.

 What the fuck, man?

-So I don't want to waste time, sort of I just want to get to the questions that might, and as many members as can ask questions that you'll answer.
+I just want to get to the questions that might and as many members as can ask questions that you'll answer.

-I think the American people are not a good thing.
+I think the American people.

-Stop yapping.
+Stop Yappin.

 People want to know.